OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 --------

-When writing, the codepage of *.dbf* files can be ANSI or UTF8 depending on the creation option DBFEncoding.
+When writing, the codepage of *.dbf* files can be ANSI or UTF8 depending on the layer creation option DBFEncoding.

 Creation Issues
 ---------------